JeffreyRuder/CCNearMe/README.md

 ## Description

-The [College Scorecard](https://collegescorecard.ed.gov/) is an effective website and a step forward in providing transparent information about colleges, but is has some issues related to community colleges specifically:
+The [College Scorecard](https://collegescorecard.ed.gov/) is an effective website and a step forward in providing transparent information about colleges.

-* Graduation rate information does not account for community college students who transfer to four-year institutions
-* Many of the statistics related to average cost, average income outcomes, and so on aggregate students at community colleges and students at four year schools.

-CC Near Me aims to highlight the most accurate and relevant parts of the College Scorecard Data set while adding geolocation functionality.
-Proximity plays a greater role in the college sections process for prospective community college students, so why not make use of the geolocation capabilities a phone provides?
+College Near Me aims to highlight the most accurate and relevant parts of the College Scorecard Data set while adding geolocation and other native app functionality.
+Proximity plays a greater role in the college sections process for prospective college students than the media generally acknowledges.
+Why not make use of the geolocation capabilities and other features a phone provides?

 ## Technologies